A digital assistant platform for air traffic management operations

 In terms of regulation, Victor5’s data platform is prepared to massively validate the received and displayed data as an important part of a safety case led to obtain the Declaration of Suitability for Use (DSU).
 Victor5’s goal is to maximize its capabilities in a safe environment.
-For instance, building a safety case to validate an ATC separation of 10-15NM when high-quality ADS-B data feeds are used.
+For instance, building a safety case to validate an ATC separation of 10-15NM when only Victor5 and high-quality data feeds are used (contingency).

-Based on a powerful platform and relying on data as our main asset, our engineers work to cover a wide variety of use cases.
+Based on a powerful platform and relying on data as our main asset, our engineers work to cover a wide variety of use cases, supporting the operational personal even during the normal operation of the ATC systems.
 The need to constantly improve safety while reducing the environmental impact of current aviation operations has become an urgent requirement, particularly as operational complexity increases due to factors such as the introduction of drones, urban air mobility, or changes in operational procedures like free-route airspace.
 Victor5 not only supports powerful digital twin models for ATC operations, but it is also capable of linking its platform to other data and models to estimate fuel consumption.

 We deliver our applications with the latest web technologies. and our core is developed in React-Redux, the type safety of TypeScript and the SSR framework of Nextjs.
 We like to style with CSS-in-JS solutions, like styled-components.
 Our backends are polyglots, Go, Python and Node.
 We are now experimenting with Rust and Web Assembly to speed up our hot paths and deliver the best possible performance.
 We have a fully automated CI/CD pipeline and follow the best DevOps practices, implementing reviews, linting and automated testing.
 As a small team, we follow a flexible kanban-based methodology.
 We work on GitHub and love anything that makes our lives easier as developers, e.g., GitHub’s co-pilot.